eltociear/v2-core/README.md

 Good: /// @notice Returns the sum of `x` and `y`.
 Bad: /// @notice Returns the sum of x and y.

+# Deployment Guide

+To prepare for system upgrades, this repository is used to release new versions of the voltz protocol (core) and products.

+## Preparing a release

+- Ensure you have the latest version of [Cannon](https://usecannon.com) installed: `npm i -g @usecannon/cli` and `hardhat-cannon` is upgraded to the latest through the repository.
+- After installing for the first time, run `cannon setup` to configure IPFS and a reliable RPC endpoint to communicate with the Cannon package registry.
+- Run `npm i` and `npm run build` in the root directory of the repository.
+- From the directory of the package you're releasing, run `npx hardhat cannon:build`.
+  - If you're upgrading the voltz package, also run `npm run build && npx hardhat cannon:build cannonfile.test.toml` to generate the testable package.
+  - Confirm the private key that owns the corresponding namespace in the package registry is set in the `.env` file as `DEPLOYER_PRIVATE_KEY`.
+  - Publish the release to Cannon package registry with `npx hardhat cannon:publish --network mainnet`.
+- Increment the version in the relevant `package.json` files. _The repositories should always contain the version number of the next release.
+- If you've upgraded voltz, also increment the version of the `package.json` file in the root directory.
+Also upgrade the version in [...]
+- Run `npm i` in the root directory.
+- Commit and push the change to this repository.
+- Then follow the instructions below:

+## Finalizing the release